John Creed (politician): Career

 Creed returned to Australia and was appointed resident physician at the Sydney Infirmary.
 In 1867 he was appointed medical officer on the Cadell expedition to the Northern Territory.
 In April 1868 Creed was registered by the New South Wales Medical Board, and he established a practice at Scone and served as a magistrate.
 Creed represented Upper Hunter in the New South Wales Legislative Assembly from 1872 to 1874.

 In 1882 Creed set up practice in the Sydney suburb of Woollahra.
 He was secretary of the New South Wales branch of the British Medical Association from 1883 to 1886 and its president in 1887 and 1892.
 In 1885 he was appointed for life to the Legislative Council.
 He had a significant role in passing legislation to license medical practitioners, to protect children, to validate marriage and to deal with inebriates.
 He was a strong opponent of the White Australia Policy.

 Later life

-In 1916 Creed had his book "My recollections of Australia and elsewhere 1842-1914" published in London.
+In 1916 Creed had his book My Recollections of Australia and Elsewhere 1842–1914 published in London.
 He also wrote a number of booklets, mostly in the twentieth century.
-His papers from the years 1882–1911 are held in the State Library of New South Wales.
+His papers from the years 1882–1911 are held by the State Library of New South Wales.

 Family

-Creed married Clara Sophia Farmer on 30 April 1868.
+Creed married Clara Sophia Farmer (died 19 April 1896) on 30 April 1868.
 He married again, to the widow Agnes Williams on 12 May 1905.